Skip to main content

 Any organization member can create a public team discussion post.
 To create a private team discussion post, you must be a member of the team or an organization owner.

-Note: Team discussions will be deprecated in GitHub Enterprise Server 3.13 in favor of GitHub Discussions.
+Team discussions are deprecated in GitHub Enterprise Server 3.13 in favor of GitHub Discussions.
 You can transfer your existing team discussions to a repository's discussions by using a migration tool that allows team admins to migrate both public and private team discussions.
 Click the "Transfer" button in the banner at the top of your team discussions page, then choose the repository in your organization that you want to migrate the discussions to.

 For more information about GitHub Discussions, see "GitHub Discussions documentation."